A report with some thoughts on this year’s Encounters Short Film and Animation Festival has been posted at Little White Lies. A few more:

 I’m not sure Old Encounters would have known what to do with it, not that that’s automatically criticism.
 New Encounters knew exactly what it wanted to do with it, not that that’s automatically praise.
 In either case, the festival is evolving, along with the film infrastructure around it.

-Pictured: an exception to everything I just said.
+One exception to everything I just said.
 Till Nowak’s The Centrifuge Brain Project involves an engineer designing fairground rides unhindered by the laws of physics.
 If only the High Altitude Conveyance System, a ride so complex that one circuit took 14 hours, could really be built; and if only people could sometimes miss their exit and have to go round again.
 I’d be laughing for a week.
 I laughed for nearly a week anyway when I realized that the scientist, who looks like he might be related to Professor Denzil Dexter of the University of Southern California, is actually played by the man who really is HR Giger’s US agent.
 Beat that.